-- The school's approach to eradicating bullying will be promoted at the start of each academic year to raise the issue, secure commitment and communicate the school's disapproval of bullying behaviour
+- The school's approach to eradicating bullying will be promoted at the start of each academic year to raise the issue, secure commitment and communicate the school's disapproval of bullying behaviour via the Purpose Values and Habits Behaviour Curriculum.

-- Throughout the year during assemblies
+- Throughout the year during assemblies.

-- Through the Life Chances programme
+- Through the Life Chances programme.

-- Pupil planner

-- School intranet
+- School intranet.